The Ivy Cheltenham

-The Muddy sisters were partying at the preview of Cheltenham’s glitzy new The Ivy Montpellier Brasserie the other night (champagne gin cocktails in hand, natch) and then, as soon as the doors opened, we swooped in for lunch…
+The Muddy sisters were partying at the preview of the glitzy new The Ivy Montpellier Brasserie and then, as soon as the doors opened, we swooped in for lunch…

 The über-chic Montpellier ‘hood of Cheltenham is a flaneur’s dream, with cafés, bars and boutiques tripping over themselves – and with The Ivy now at the centre of it, you won’t want to be anywhere else, especially as it’s offering all-day dining nirvana.